Loading Japan E-cookbook

 Sashimi

-Sashimi is another must-try food.
-Similar to sushi but without the rice, sashimi is raw fish sliced into easy-to-eat pieces.
+Sashimi is is similar to sushi but without the rice, sashimi is raw fish sliced into easy-to-eat pieces.
 The high-quality of the fish caught in all regions of Japan makes it a great choice no matter if you are visiting Tokyo, Kyoto, or Hokkaido.

 Sashimi and nigiri are both Japanese preparations of raw fish and seafood, but there are a few differences.